CSCfi/swift-browser-ui/docs/source/tools.rst

 Backend
 -------
-The backend is written in Python, requiring at minimum Python version `3.6.8`, but is tested with 3.7 and 3.8 as well.
-Additionally the following libraries are used in the program development:
+The backend is written in Python, requiring at minimum Python version `3.12.0`, Additionally the following libraries are used in the program development:

 * `aiohttp for the API server <https://aiohttp.readthedocs.io/en/stable/>`_
 * `uvloop for increasing server performance <https://uvloop.readthedocs.io/>`_